nicoloceneda/Supervised-Learning-Models/README.md

 ## Content of the Scripts:
 <pre>
 │
-├── 02_perceptron.py                       <-- Implementation of a single layer perceptron for bin- │                                              ary classification.
+├── 01_perceptron.py                       <-- Implementation of a single layer perceptron for bin- │                                              ary classification.
+│
+├── 03_perceptron_sl.py                    <-- Implementation of a single layer perceptron for mul- │                                              ti-class classification via scikit-learn.
 │
 ├── 02_adaline_gd.py                       <-- Implementation of a single layer adaptive linear ne- │                                              uron for binary classification, via gradient descent